 - Select your Reporting Period.
 You can select a predefined period from the drop down box (Last Week, This Month, Fiscal Year, etc.) or you can type your own date range into the Custom Begin and Custom End fields.

 - Select the Type of Reporting Date.
-This selection will affect how the system views your date range entered previously.
-For example, if you select Request Date, the system will look for work orders requested within the date range selected.
-But if you choose Completion Date, the system will only report on work orders completed within the date range, regardless of when it was requested.
+This selection will affect how the system views your date range entered in the previous step.
+For example, if you select Incident Date, the system will look for incidents requested within the date range selected.
+But if you choose Completion Date, the system will only report on incidents completed within the date range, regardless of when it was requested.

 - Continue to enter the filtering criteria for your report.
 The more information you select, the more narrow and specific your returned results will be.

-- If you need to highlight more than one item in a selection box, click on your first item, then hold down your Ctrl key when selecting the others.
+- If you need to highlight more than one item in a selection box, click on your first item and then hold down your Ctrl key when selecting the others.

 - At the bottom of each report screen, you will be asked to choose the Report Type for Viewing.
 This usually includes a Summary Report and a Detail Report.
 (There may be other options on some reports.)
 Each report type includes varying degrees of detail and different formatting.
 Try each one until you find the one that includes the information you want.

-- Choose a Report Format, usually PDF or Excel Spreadsheet.
+- Then you will choose a Report Format, usually PDF or Excel Spreadsheet.

 - Click Print This at the bottom of the page to view a print preview of your report.
 You can then send it to your printer.